 - In Hong Kong, we experienced what it's like to be in the most crowded place on earth.

 - "Amity Press boasts of printing and distributing inside China between 40 and 50 million Bibles in its first 20 years of production (through 2006).
-(You can see and hear these numbers on an Amity YouTube video.)

 - "If you look at the Amity page Sarita referenced above, you'll see even higher numbers.